The Diary of Anne Frank (1959 film): Plot

 Millie Perkins as Anne Frank, a German-born Jewish girl who kept a diary documenting her life in hiding amid Nazi persecution during the German occupation of the Netherlands.

 Joseph Schildkraut plays Otto Frank, a German businessman, and the father of Anne Frank, who made the arrangements for the attic hiding place.
 The only survivor from the attic, he edited and published the first edition of her diary in 1947.

 Shelley Winters plays Petronella van Daan, mother of Peter van Daan, who along with her husband and son went into hiding along with the Frank family in the attic.

 Richard Beymer plays Peter van Daan, son of Hans and Petronella van Daan.
 Almost three years older than Anne, Peter becomes attracted to her.
 Anne confides to him dreams of becoming a writer, and Peter voices frustration over his inability to join the war effort.

 Lou Jacobi plays Hans van Daan, father of Peter and husband of Petronella.
 His continuous arguing with his wife adds to the strain of confinement in the attic hiding place.

 Diane Baker plays Margot Frank, Anne’s older sister, who is arrested along with the others when police raid the attic.

 Ed Wynn (left) plays Albert Dussel, a Jewish dentist who comes into hiding with the Franks and the van Daans, who confirms that many of their friends have disappeared.

 Orangey plays Mouschi, Peter van Daan’s beloved cat, who goes into hiding with the others.
 (Orangey is seen here with Audrey Hepburn in Breakfast at Tiffany's.)

-In 1945, after World War II, Otto Frank returns to the Amsterdam garret where his family hid for more than 2 years before being arrested by the Nazis.
+In 1945, after World War II, Otto Frank returns to the Amsterdam garret where his family hid for more than 2 years before being arrested by the Gestapo.
 He is accompanied by Miep Gies and Mr. Kraler, his Christian employees who shielded the Jewish Frank family and 4 others.
 When Otto searches for the diary kept by his youngest daughter, Anne, Miep promptly retrieves it for him.

 In July 1942, Anne writes of the restrictions placed on Jews that drove the Franks into hiding over their spice factory.
 Sharing the Franks' hiding place are the Van Daans and their teenage son, Peter.
 Kraler and Miep have conspired with Otto to prepare the hideaway.
 Those hiding are warned to maintain strict silence during daylight while workers are present.
 Kraler delivers food and a box for Anne, compiled by Otto, containing her beloved movie star photos and a blank diary.